 "While the Texas law enforcement out there did nothing to help me," she continued.
 "It is now legal for them to finish the job."

-Betty is referring to the abuse she suffered at the hands of her five husbands—two of whom she shot and killed.
+Married six times, Betty Lou is referring to the abuse she suffered at the hands of her five husbands (she married one man twice).
+In 1985, she was convicted of murdering the fifth and final man she married, Jimmy Don Beets.
+She was also suspected of killing her ex-husband, Doyle Wayne Barker.
+The remains of both men were discovered on Beets' property.
 But were her actions committed in self defense (and as the result of post-traumatic stress), or were they of a colder, greedier nature?

-Robert wouldn't be Betty's last husband—or her last toxic relationship.
+Robert wouldn't be Betty Lou's last husband—or her last toxic relationship.
 At 33, she tied the knot with Billy York Lane, which jumpstarted an on-and-off romance full of betrayal, jealous games, and domestic violence.
-One 1970 fight even ended in near-fatal wounds, after Betty shot Billy in the back twice.
-While she cited self defense, Billy's report of a blindsiding assault raised doubts about her credibility.
-Much to everyone's confusion, Betty's charges were promptly dropped, her minimal fines were paid, and she shacked up with Billy for another month.
+One 1970 fight even ended in near-fatal wounds after Betty shot Billy in the back twice.
+While she cited self-defense, Billy's report of a blindsiding assault raised doubts about her credibility.
+Much to everyone's confusion, Betty's charges were promptly dropped, her minimal fines were paid.
+Though the two had split by this point, they briefly remarried in 1972.
+The second marriage lasted about a month.

-Next came Ronnie Threlkold, whose boozing didn't jibe with Betty's extreme emotional highs and lows.
-At his ex-wife's trial years later, Threlkold would testify that he, too, was once a victim of her physical attacks: She had allegedly tried to run him over with her car.
+Next came Ronnie Threlkold, whose boozing didn't jibe with Betty Lou's emotional highs and lows.
+At his ex-wife's trial years later, Threlkold would testify that he, too, was once a victim of her physical attacks: she had allegedly tried to run him over with her car.

+Betty was charged with Jimmy Don's murder.
+She was never tried for Doyle's death.
 During the course of her 1985 trial, there was no mention of the abuse Betty had suffered throughout her life.
-After being convicted for Jimmy's murder—the court ruled she'd wanted his pension and insurance money—and a succession of failed appeals, Betty was handed a definitive execution date in 1999.
+After being convicted for Jimmy Don's murder—the court ruled she'd wanted his pension and insurance money—and a succession of failed appeals, Betty was handed a definitive execution date in 1999.
 She died by lethal injection in February the following year.

-Author Irene Pence covers the entire case in her book Buried Memories, chronicling Betty Lou Beet's earliest years through her 2000 execution.
-The following excerpt takes readers into the night of her first murder—that of Doyle Wayne Barker—offering a chilling glimpse of a woman undone, and the lengths she went to protect herself.
+Author Irene Pence covers the entire case in her book Buried Memories, chronicling Betty Lou Beets' earliest years through her 2000 execution.
+The following excerpt takes readers into the night of Doyle Wayne Barker's death, offering a chilling glimpse of a woman undone, and the lengths she went to protect herself.

 Read on for an excerpt of Buried Memories, and then download the book.